opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     3. In the dialog that opens choose the following:

-    - Use Frame Range to define which section of the Magpie file you want to use to create the lip sync column in the xsheet.
+    - Use Frame Range to define which section of the Magpie file you want to use to create the lip sync column in the Xsheet.

-    - Use the Animation Level section to retrieve the animation level you want to expose in the xsheet, and to specify which frame of the level has to be assigned to each phoneme; you can also use the viewer available at the bottom of the dialog to examine the frame of the selected animation level.
+    - Use the Animation Level section to retrieve the animation level you want to expose in the Xsheet, and to specify which frame of the level has to be assigned to each phoneme; you can also use the viewer available at the bottom of the dialog to examine the frame of the selected animation level.

     4. Click the Import button.